 To address computer security issues, IST recommends all computers on the Bannatyne and Fort Garry campus:

 Operating system patches can be acquired from several sources, including Microsoft's Windows Update site.
-However, for machines running Windows 2000, Windows XP, and Windows Vista and Windows 7 (see notes following), IST has implemented a Windows System Update Server (WSUS).
+However, for machines running Windows 2000 and Windows Vista and Windows 7 (see notes following), IST has implemented a Windows System Update Server (WSUS).

 WSUS provides software updates for Microsoft Windows operating systems.
 By using our WSUS Server, administrators are able to fully manage the distribution of updates released through Automatic Updates.